a-barzanti/FocusFlow/README.md

 - Timer-based transitions with auto-switch
 - Option to extend task duration manually
 - Persistent task storage via JSON (no database, no problem)
-- Built with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for a modern GUI
+- Built with [Flet](https://flet.dev/) for a modern cross‑platform GUI

 ## Installation